Ridhi1316/sarva_suvidha_task/README.md

 ## 📜 License

-This project is for educational/assignment purposes only.
+This project is for assignment purposes only.